On odd colorings of sparse graphs: Introduction

 \begin{theorem}[Cho \etal \cite{Cho2022a}] For $c \geq 5$, if $G$ is a graph with $\mad(G) \leq \mad(\mathrm{SK}_{c+1}) = \frac{4c}{c+2}$, then $\chi_{\mathrm{pcf}}(G) \leq c$ unless $G$ contains $\mathrm{SK}_{c+1}$ as a subgraph. \end{theorem}

-Similarly, Cho \etal \cite{Cho2022a} did not give a complete characterization of non-proper conflict free $c$-colorable graphs with $\mad(G) = \frac{4c}{c+2}$.
-In this paper, we completely resolve \autoref{Conj:MAD} with $c \geq 5$ in the setting of proper conflict-free coloring, and characterize all the extremal cases.
+Similarly, Cho \etal \cite{Cho2022a} did not provide a comprehensive characterization of graphs that are non-proper conflict-free $c$-colorable graphs when $\mad(G) = \frac{4c}{c+2}$.
+In this paper, we provide a complete resolution of \autoref{Conj:MAD} with $c \geq 5$, focusing on proper conflict-free coloring.
+We also establish a characterization of all the extremal cases.

-Let $\mathcal{G}_{c}$ be the class of graphs in which each graph $H$ contains an induced subgraph $H'$ isomorphic to $\mathrm{SK}_{c+1}$, and each $2$-vertex in $H'$ is also a $2$-vertex in $H$.
-For convenience, we say that $H'$ is a \emph{bad structure} of $H$.
+Let $\mathcal{G}_{c}$ be the class of graphs $H$ that contain an induced subgraph $H'$ isomorphic to $\mathrm{SK}_{c+1}$, where each $2$-vertex in $H'$ also serves as a $2$-vertex in $H$.
+For convenience, we refer to $H'$ as a \emph{bad structure} of $H$.